Battle of Selma: Aftermath

 Jubilant Union troops looted the city that night.
 Wilson's men spent the next week destroying the arsenal and naval foundry.
-Finally, they left Selma and moved on to Montgomery and fought the Battle of Columbus, Georgia on Easter Sunday, and finally marched to Macon, Georgia, when they learned of the war's end.
+Finally, they left Selma and moved on to Montgomery and fought at Columbus on Easter Sunday, and finally marched to Macon, Georgia, when they learned of the war's end.
 On May 10, they captured Jefferson Davis in Irwinsville, Georgia.